 Why Machine Operators Matter?

 Machine operators are the frontlines of the shop floor.
 They run the plant, day-in and day-out.
 The reason they play such an important role in OEE is that their actions have a significant influence on how well machines on the shop floor are run.
-These are of course the very machines which performance Evocon’s OEE software measures.
+These are, of course, the very machines that Evocon’s OEE software measures.

-Ultimately, the people with the most knowledge about how to use a machine, particularly when it comes to what works, what doesn’t or what it can and can not do, is the person who stands in front of it day after day.
+Ultimately, the person with the most knowledge about how to use a machine, particularly when it comes to what works, what doesn’t, or what it can and can not do, is the person who stands in front of it day after day.
 This is why we say that operators play a key role in driving shop floor improvements.

 Is Evocon monitoring the machine or the machine operators?